nginxinc/nginx-amplify-doc/content/known-issues.md

 The NGINX Agent does not yet support remote configuration as documented in [Account Settings]({{< relref "/user-interface/account-settings.md" >}}).

 #### Workaround
-NGINX configuration file analysis and SSL analysis is enabled by default.
+NGINX configuration file analysis and SSL analysis are enabled by default.
 To disable NGINX configuration upload remove the **nginx-config-async** string from the feature list in the [NGINX Agent Configuration](https://docs.nginx.com/nginx-agent/configuration-overview/).
 To disable SSL analysis remove **nginx-ssl-config**.

 ### NGINX Agent does not perform periodic `nginx -t`. {#711}